 This means the customer should be billed $50 for the services used in a partial month instead of the full amount ($100).

 CPQ software helps organizations automate their quoting, pricing, product configuration, and ordering processes.
-It eliminates the need for manual calculations, which reduces errors in billing and ensures customers are billed accurately for the goods and services they use.
+It eliminates the need for manual calculations, reducing billing errors and ensuring customers are billed accurately for the goods and services they use.

 When generating quotes and invoices, CPQ systems automatically calculate the proration factor for each customer based on the billing cycle.
 This helps streamline billing operations and ensures customers are billed fairly for the goods and services they use.